Jaska8/HBatch/README.md

 If output video file gets corrupted or encoding process is stopped before finish just delete the video file and run the script again.

+# HBatchstatic

+Usage ./HBatchstatic.sh or bash HBatchstatic.sh EDIT THE SCRIPT SETTINGS FIRST!

+Edit the script for settings you desire instead of inputting them.